drinkbeer/CodingQuestion/design/WhatsApp.md

     | create_time:datetime
 ```

-Message Table could be stored in NoSQL, as the message is mainly for read, and don't need update.
+Message Table could be stored in NoSQL, like AWS DynamoDB, as the message is mainly for read and write, and don't need update.
+DynamoDB also supports range query, which will make range based query easy.

 Thread Table use MySQL.
 We could index by
 * `owner_id + thread_id` (primary key which could be used for searching).